greenorbitspace/hub/userguide/content/en/docs/glossary/o/ocean-colour-monitoring.md

 ---
 title: Ocean Colour Monitoring
 ref: ocean-colour-monitoring
+weight: 1
+exported_at: '2025-06-16T15:03:17.511213+00:00'
-description: 'Ocean Colour Monitoring: The observation and analysis of the color of the ocean surface, which can provide valuable information about the biological and chemical properties of the water, including phytoplankton concentrations and water quality.'
+definition: 'Ocean Colour Monitoring: The process of observing and analyzing the color of the ocean to assess the health of marine ecosystems, track phytoplankton populations, and monitor water quality using satellite imagery and other remote sensing technologies.'
-notion_page_id: 214d6625-c679-80b9-8cac-e2d84e0bdcc2
-exported_at: '2025-06-16T14:23:09.160516+00:00'
 tags:
+- resources
-- Research
+- goals
-category:
+id: GL183
+categories:
 - Space & Technology
-id: GL183
 ---